DrPsychick/ansible-testing/README.md

 [![Paypal](https://img.shields.io/badge/donate-paypal-00457c.svg?logo=paypal)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=FTXDN7LCDWUEA&source=url)
 [![GitHub Sponsor](https://img.shields.io/badge/github-sponsor-blue?logo=github)](https://github.com/sponsors/DrPsychick)

-Creates fully functional SystemD instances which you can use to test your Ansible roles with.
+Creates fully functional SystemD containers which you can use to test your Ansible roles with.
 Intended to be run locally on a Linux box with Docker installed.

 ## Configuration
-Check [defaults/main.yml](defaults/main.yml) see how to define instances and adjust it to your needs.
+Check [defaults/main.yml](defaults/main.yml) see how to define containers and adjust it to your needs.
 * Define your own `work_dir`.
 The contents are temporary and will be removed with `destroy`!
-* Define the instances you want to spin up.
+* Define the containers you want to spin up.

 ## Contribution
 If you have more systems you want to test, feel free to provide a PR with an additional Dockerfile.